This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 It looked like a casual café dining area, but it sounded more like a nightclub — because they had fast-paced calypso music playing at a volume just loud enough that we had to speak up a little to talk to anybody farther than a few feet away.

 Already, I realized what was going on here… They were setting the stage for a fast close on some tropical vacation deals.
-(Don’t believe me?
-Look it up!)
+(Don’t believe me? !)

 Mr. Salesman proceeded to tell us, “I know you’re here for a free cruise, but will you keep an open mind about this vacation plan?”